FC Juárez (women)

-FC Juárez Femenil is a Mexican professional women's football club based in Ciudad Juárez.
-It competes in the Liga MX Femenil, and has been the women's section of FC Juárez since 2019.
+FC Juárez Femenil is a Mexican professional women's football club based in Ciudad Juárez, Chihuahua.
+It competes in the Liga Femenil, and has been the women's section of FC Juárez since 2019.

-The team was founded on 11 June 2019, ahead of the 2019–20 Liga MX Femenil season, after FC Juárez, which was then playing in the Liga de Expansión (second-division) bought the Lobos BUAP’s Liga MX franchise, therefore allowing the club to be promoted to Liga MX.
+The team was founded on June 11, 2019, ahead of the 2019–20 Liga MX Femenil season, after Juárez, which was then playing in the Liga de Expansión (second-division) bought the Lobos BUAP’s Liga MX franchise and relocated it to Ciudad Juárez, therefore allowing the club to be promoted to the Liga MX.
 After making the purchase, FC Juárez had to assume all of BUAP's Liga MX responsibilities, including the obligation to field a respective women's team in Liga MX Femenil.
 In July 2019, FC Juárez Femenil played its first league game.